 English Language Learners (ELL) are a growing student population.
-As they take up a larger and larger percentage of classroom students, it means that educators need to become skilled in accommodating and reaching these students.
+As they take up a larger and larger percentage of classroom students, educators need to become skilled in accommodating and reaching these students.

-However, unlike ESL teachers who have intensive training on how to reach these students, classroom teachers receive very little training concerning how to properly accommodate these new English speakers within their classrooms.
+However, unlike ESL teachers who have intensive training on reaching these students, classroom teachers receive very little training concerning how to accommodate these new English speakers within their classrooms properly.
 This can create a difficult situation for both the teacher and the ESL student.

-It can be challenging to address the needs of English Language Learners (ELL) students within the same classroom, as they can each differ in their first language, as well as in the degree of their English language skills.
+It can be challenging to address the needs of English Language Learners (ELL) students within the same classroom, as they can each differ in their first language and the degree of their English language skills.

 When you teach a lesson, you don’t know how much your ESL students can retain.
-Therefore, the key to meeting the needs of English Language Learners is to plan lessons that are accessible to a wide range of students and that utilize language-focused instruction.
+Therefore, the key to meeting the needs of English Language Learners is to plan lessons accessible to a wide range of students and utilize language-focused instruction.

-The good news is that you can apply specific teaching methods and instructional strategies to meet the needs of your ESL students better
+The good news is that you can apply specific teaching methods and instructional strategies to meet your ESL students’ needs better.

 Six Tips to Accommodate the Needs of English Language Learners

 Teachers introduce new concepts by discussing vocabulary words key to that concept.
 Exploring specific academic terms like “algorithm” starts a sequence of lessons on larger math concepts and builds the student’s background knowledge.